root-project/root/README/ReleaseNotes/v610/index.md

   };
   ```

-## Language Bindings
+## PyROOT

-- Add in PyROOT the converter for std::string_view
+- Added in PyROOT the converter for std::string_view
-- Fix ROOT-8811: pickling of ROOT.Long now works
-- Fix ROOT-8809: push_back on a vector of pointers
-- Fix ROOT-8805: itemsize was not set on buffers returned by PyROOT functions

 ## JavaScript ROOT